- White-tailed deer are a popular game animal found in almost every part of the United States.

 Nevada: 80,000 to 90,000 Total

 The state does not count its two species separately.
 Nevada is one of the few states where deer populations have declined in recent decades.
-IN 2021, the state launched a new initiative to enhance populations of mule deer and white-tail deer.
+In 2021, the state launched a new initiative to enhance populations of mule deer and white-tailed deer.

 New Hampshire: 100,000